Explore the power of music to heal and rebuild

 Discover The Transformative Power of degree in Music Therapy

 Financial support for establishing the Music Therapy program at Marietta College came from important donations from Donald ’81 and Leslie Straub Ritter ’85.
 Due to their donation and understanding of music therapy, a campus building was renovated and opened in the Fall of 2017 to meet the academic and administrative needs of the program, and its future clinic is designed to meet the therapeutic needs of clients and the community.

 Marietta College’s Music Therapy major takes your love of learning and builds it into a fulfilling career of holistic therapy and healing.
 To learn more about earning your Bachelor of Music degree in Music Therapy and how it can help you reach your goals, request more information today.

-*Marietta College's Music Therapy program is currently being reviewed for accreditation by the American Music Therapy Association (AMTA).
+Marietta College's Music Therapy program is currently accredited by the American Music Therapy Association (AMTA).